krypten/PlayingCardsStatisticalAnalysis/README.md

 # Statistical Analysis of Playing Cards (Descriptive Statistics: Final Project)

 ## Overview
-In this project, I have conducted an experiment dealing with drawing from a deck of playing cards and you can see the writeup containing my findings at the end.
+In this project, I have conducted an experiment dealing with drawing from a deck of playing cards and you can see the writeup containing my findings [here](#analyis-report-and-steps).
 This experiment will require the use of a standard deck of playing cards.
 This is a deck of fifty-two cards divided into four suits (spades (♠), hearts (♥), diamonds (♦), and clubs (♣)), each suit containing thirteen cards (Ace, numbers 2-10, and face cards Jack, Queen, and King).
 You can use either a physical deck of cards for this experiment or you may use a virtual deck of cards such as that found on random.org (http://www.random.org/playing-cards/).
 In this task, I have assigned each card a value: The Ace takes a value of 1, numbered cards take the value printed on the card, and the Jack, Queen, and King each take a value of 10.

-## Analyis report and Steps
+## Analyis Report And Steps

 ### Plotting a histogram of card values
 The histogram depicts the relative frequencies of the card values.